 Consult local newspapers at libraries or the British Library Newspaper Collection which may provide details of tribunal hearings at local level.

-Read Family History in the Wars by William Spencer (The National Archives, 2007).
+William Spencer, Family history in the wars (The National Archives, 2007)